rokath/trice/docs/TriceUserManual.md

 ####  24.1.2. <a id='different-ids-for-same-*trices*'></a>Different IDs for same *Trices*

-- When the same *Trice* is used several times with identical IDs, after copying, and `trice insert` is called, only one ID survives in the source code.
+- When the same Trice is used several times with identical IDs, after copying, and `trice insert` is called, only one ID survives in the source code.

 ####  24.1.3. <a id='same-ids-for-different-*trices*'></a>Same IDs for different *Trices*

 - If duplicate ID's with different format strings found inside the source tree (case several developers or source code merging) one ID is replaced by a new ID.
 The probability for such case is low, because of the default random ID generation.
-- Also you can simply copy a *Trice* statement and modify it without dealing with the ID.
+- Also you can simply copy a Trice statement and modify it without dealing with the ID.
-- The **trice** tool will detect the 2nd (or 3rd) usage of this ID and assign a new one, also extending the ID list.
+- The Trice tool will detect the 2nd (or 3rd) usage of this ID and assign a new one, also extending the ID list.
 - That is done silently for you during the next `trice insert`.

 <!--